UniOfGreenwich/softwareproject_-team-1/README.md

 **`isbnSearch_TextChanged()`:**

-It filters the books based on the ISBN number entered by user and shows the possible result.
+It filters the books based on the ISBN number entered by the user and shows possible results.

 **`authorSearch_TextChanged()`:**